-The basic financial statements include a statement of plan net position, a statement of changes in plan net position, and notes to basic financial statements.
+The basic financial statements include a Statement of Fiduciary Net Position, a Statement of Changes in Fiduciary Net Position, and Notes to Basic Financial Statements.
 The report also contains other required supplementary information in addition to the financial statements.

 The system's financial statements include: